weavedb/weavedb/docs/docs/authentication/auth.md

 ```
 ## Setting Authentication Algorithms

-WeaveDB defaults to use all algorithms, but you can specify authentication algoritims to enable for your instance.
+WeaveDB defaults to use all algorithms, but you can specify authentication algorithms to enable for your instance.

 ### Algorithms